Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Runtime Execution in the Advanced Sequencer

 The plugin provides a single primary instruction for the NINA Advanced Sequencer: Target Scheduler Container.
 The instruction is placed into a Sequential Instruction set.
-Triggers can be added to it as needed and should interact with the plugin as expected - for example various autofocus triggers, meridian flip, etc.
+You can also add other NINA instructions to custom event containers and have them run when specific events occur, like starting a new target.

 A perfectly valid sequence could consist of nothing more than start up instructions (connect equipment, cool camera), the sequential instruction set containing Target Scheduler Container and required triggers, and end instructions (park, warm camera, disconnect).